-Pursuant to CEQA Guidelines Section 15816, the information above indicates the Bracher Elementary School Campus is not located within 500 feet of a freeway or busy traffic corridor and the potential health risks from existing facilities that use, store, handle, or emit hazardous materials do not and will not constitute an actual or potential endangerment of public health to students, faculty, or staff present at Bracher Elementary School.
+Pursuant to CEQA Guidelines Section 15816, the information above indicates the Briarwood Elementary School Campus is not located within 500 feet of a freeway or busy traffic corridor and the potential health risks from existing facilities that use, store, handle, or emit hazardous materials do not and will not constitute an actual or potential endangerment of public health to students, faculty, or staff present at Briarwood Elementary School.
 This impact would be less than significant.

-d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
+d) Result in other emissions (such as leading to odors) adversely affecting a substantial amount of people.